Stairs for Your Tiny Home

 • Easy to move later

-Good choice if you want something functional today without worrying about building it yourself.
+A good choice if you want something functional today without building it yourself.

 What you need:

-• Pre-cut stringers or custom cut if you’re confident
+• Pre-cut stringers, or custom cut if you are confident

 • Pressure-treated lumber or decking boards